 In November, 2022, I had him on my podcast, ‘funny,’ not funny, to talk about his work in music.
 He suggested I come to Iceland to record an electronic music EP.
 I balked at the idea.
 It seemed outrageous, but I had always loved the work of electronic crossover artists like Brian Eno and Beck and my original music work with Lionel Cassin was heavy on synthesizers and drum machines.
 I decided to go and see if we could get a few songs done in a week.

 I was there for seven days, six of which were in the studio.
 In that time, Kurt and I recorded seven songs.
 We created one remotely with David Wilcox on guitars for an even eight.
 It was a recording experience unlike I have ever known.
 We were completely aligned in our process and the album came together almost effortlessly.
-Utopia Revisited is an indie-tronic album and will be released digitally June 16, 2023, streaming everywhere except Spotify, and later this autumn on vinyl.
+Utopia Revisited is an indie-tronic album and will be released digitally June 16, 2023, streaming everywhere.
+Also available on vinyl and CD from bandcamp.

 8 songs based on the wakeful wanderer’s guide novels by Jim Infantino

 guitars, vocals, & additional keyboards & sequencing by Jim Infantino

 additional vocals on one km high, utopia revisited & the tide by Sigurlaug Gísladóttir

 additional guitars on the tide by David Wilcox

 one km high, psychic xombies, wheel, hum, & the tide arranged by Kurt Uenala & Jim Infantino